frank038/qt5notification/README.md

 # qt5notification
 A python desktop notification server.

 This is a linux desktop notification server.
-It doesn't require installation, just execute it at login.
+It doesn't require installation, just execute it at login (as user).
 Do not use this program while another notification server is running/installed.

 Requirements:
 - python3